Last Updated on 28 August 2024 by Cycloscope

 The Nyau society is composed of initiated members of the Chewa and Nyanja people, the initiation ceremonies are separated for men and women, with different knowledge learned and with different ritual roles in society based on gender and seniority.
 Only initiates are considered mature and members of the Nyau.

-There is a Nyau society in each village, but they are part of a vast network of Nyau extending through the central area and part of the southern regions of Malawi, eastern Zambia, western Mozambique and areas of Zimbabwe, where the people Chewa emigrated from Malawi.
+There is a Nyau society in each village, but they are part of a vast network of Nyau extending through the central area and part of the southern regions of Malawi, eastern Zambia, western Mozambique, and areas of Zimbabwe, where the people Chewa emigrated from Malawi.

-The Nyau religion survived the colonial period, when missionaries forbade the population of Malawi any traditional practice, dances, music, initiation rites, etc.
+The Nyau religion survived the colonial period, when missionaries forbade the population of Malawi from any traditional practice, dances, music, initiation rites, etc.

 The Chewa adapted themselves to some aspects of Christianity which, still today, is still the most practiced religion in Malawi, with Chewa members belonging both to a Christian church and to the Nyau society.

-To protect themselves from the British colonial authorities, the members of the Nyau began to establish punishments for anyone who revealed the mysteries of the secret society to uninitiated people or, worse still, who were not part of religion.
+To protect themselves from the British colonial authorities, the members of the Nyau began to establish punishments for anyone who revealed the mysteries of the secret society to uninitiated people or, worse still, those who were not part of the religion.

 Revealing the real names of the people wearing the masks could also be punished with death.
 This is one of the main reasons why not much is known about the origins of the Nyau.